-(a) An individual who refuses to accept suitable work or refuses a referral to suitable work shall be disqualified from receiving benefits for a period of twenty weeks beginning with the week in which the refusal occurred, and his total benefits shall be reduced by an amount equal to the number of weeks of disqualification multiplied by his weekly benefit amount.
-The determination of whether or not an individual has refused to accept suitable work or refused to accept a referral to suitable work shall be the responsibility of the division.

-(b) The refusal of suitable work or refusal of referral to suitable work at any time after the last separation from employment that occurred prior to the time of filing the initial claim shall be considered in determining the direct and proximate cause of the separation.
-In determining whether or not any work is suitable for an individual, the degree of risk involved to his health, safety, and morals, his physical fitness and prior training, his experience and prior earnings, his length of unemployment and prospects for securing work in his customary occupation, and the distance of the available local work from his residence shall be considered.
-Notwithstanding any other provisions of articles 70 to 82 of this title, no work shall be deemed suitable and benefits shall not be denied under articles 70 to 82 of this title to any otherwise eligible individual for refusing to accept new work under any of the following conditions:
+- (a) An individual who refuses to accept suitable work or refuses a referral to suitable work shall be disqualified from receiving benefits for a period of twenty weeks beginning with the week in which the refusal occurred, and his total benefits shall be reduced by an amount equal to the number of weeks of disqualification multiplied by his weekly benefit amount.
+The determination of whether or not an individual has refused to accept suitable work or refused to accept a referral to suitable work shall be the responsibility of the division. - (b) The division shall consider the refusal of suitable work or refusal of referral to suitable work at any time after the last separation from employment that occurred prior to the time of filing the initial claim in determining the direct and proximate cause of the separation.
+In determining whether or not any work is suitable for an individual, the division shall consider the degree of risk involved to the individual's health, safety, and morals, the individual's physical fitness and prior training, the individual's experience and prior earnings, the individual's length of unemployment and prospects for securing work in the individual's customary occupation, and the distance of the available local work from the individual's residence.
+Notwithstanding any other provisions of articles 70 to 82 of this title 8, the division shall not deem work to be suitable and shall not deny benefits under articles 70 to 82 of this title 8 to any otherwise eligible individual for refusing to accept new work under any of the following conditions: